The Importance of Employee Knowledge Management In today's fast-paced business environment, knowledge is a ...

-When people are looking to implement or improve their SOP management system, it is often difficult to see the wood for the trees and SharePoint can sometimes be overlooked as the correct tool for the job, even though in most circumstances it is already in place and employees already have familiarity with it.
+When people are looking to implement or improve their SOP management system, it is often difficult to see the wood for the trees.
+This can mean SharePoint may be overlooked as the correct tool for the job.
+Even though in most circumstances it is already in place and employees already have familiarity with it.

-Not only should SharePoint be considered, it should be one of the main contenders and this blog post will give 5 of the many reasons why:
+Not only should SharePoint be considered, it should be one of the main contenders.
+This blog post will give 5 of the many reasons why:

 Successful Standard Operating Procedures require collaboration across the organization at varying levels.
 Both publishing experts and end users need to be comfortable with the process.

-SharePoint is the perfect collaboration tool for this, making it easy to create specific sites for authoring or updating an SOP.
+SharePoint is the perfect collaboration tool for this, making it easy to create specific sites for authoring or updating SOPs.
 Functions including discussion, wikis, tasks, and calendars, offer the perfect platform for pulling all the references and points of view into one place.
 All of these help you achieve the best quality end result.

 2) Great Document Control within a Central SOP library

 We have all been there, told to go follow a policy or procedure, only to realize when you look for it you find multiple contradicting versions, or worse have no idea where to look, or find nothing at all.

 SharePoint makes it much easier to have a controlled central SOP library.
 Using a central library means employees will always know where to find the SOP and will be able to search easily.
 With the very strong version control built in, they should always get to the latest one too.